evargaspatrick/Networking-Tools/ReadMe.md

 # How to install

-1. Download to your desired directoy
+1. Download to your desired directory
+2. cd NetworkingTools
-2. pip install -e .
+3. pip install -e .

 # Requirements